shivani-964/visualisingstudentscores/README.md

 6: Open a pull request.

 **License**
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License
+See the LICENSE file for details.

 **Contact**
 If you have any questions or feedback, feel free to reach out!